rakinplaban/Wiki_project1/wiki/entries/Cow.md

 # Cow

 The cow is a four-footed domestic animal.
 It has a long tail.
+It is delicious to eat.